 Where to Stay: Jekyll Island Club Hotel

-Where to Go in the Midwest: Traverse City, Mich.
+Where to Go in the Midwest: Traverse City, MI

-With sugar-sand beaches, towering dunes and Caribbean blue water, you'll feel like you're on vacation at the ocean without having left the Midwest in Traverse City.
-In many ways it's the same, but with a freshwater twist!
-In recent years, Traverse City has also become a big foodie destination, with many breweries and wineries on tap.
+With sugar-sand beaches, towering dunes and Caribbean blue water, you’ll feel like you’re on vacation at the ocean without having left the Midwest in Traverse City.
+In many ways it’s the same, but with a freshwater twist!
+Traverse City is also a big foodie destination, with many breweries and wineries on tap.

 Where to Stay: Tamarack Lodge

-Where to Go in the West: Santa Cruz, Calif.
+Where to Go in the West: Santa Cruz, CA

-The all around natural beauty of Santa Cruz makes it the perfect place for a three-day fall family getaway at the beach.
-With an average of 300 days of sunshine a year, the odds are in your favor that you'll have a beautiful weekend.
-For a break from the sun, visit the Monterey Bay Aquarium, enjoy eating out in downtown Santa Cruz, and don't miss the universally enjoyed Mystery Spot.
+The all-around natural beauty of Santa Cruz makes it the perfect place for a three-day fall family getaway at the beach.
+With an average of 300 days of sunshine a year, the odds are that you’ll have a beautiful weekend.
+For a break from the sun, visit the Monterey Bay Aquarium, enjoy eating out in downtown Santa Cruz, and don’t miss the universally enjoyed Mystery Spot.

 Where to Stay: Hampton Inn Santa Cruz

 Best 3-Day Fall Getaways in the Mountains

 From the West Coast to the East, fall is a wonderful time for biking and hiking in the mountains while enjoying beautiful fall foliage.
 In fall, you won’t be as bothered by the black flies, and the cool, crisp air is perfect for bike rides over rugged mountain trails and long hikes to mountain summits, where you’ll be rewarded with breathtaking views of colorful leaves.